 You can use the map and GPS functions of your smartphone in Turkey.
-You can get general positioning just via Wifi (if your near Wifi hotspots, as in a city), but for the most accurate location readings you will need to have access to mobile (cellular) data service.
+You can get general positioning just via Wifi (if you're near Wifi hotspots, as in a city), but for the most accurate location readings you will need to have access to mobile (cellular) data service.
 The cheapest way to have data access is to buy a Turkish SIM card for your smartphone.
 More...

 I've used the mapping and driving directions functions of my Apple iPhone 6 and a Turkish SIM from Türkcell with good results, though the spoken directions mangle the Turkish pronunciation.